-This project goes into the build of an off grid rocket mass heater for heating water without propane or electricity.
+This project goes into the build of an off-grid rocket mass heater for heating water without propane or electricity.
 This system also doubles as a cooktop.
-This rocket stove is really efficient and can create tremendous amount of free heat from little pieces of wood.
+This rocket stove is really efficient and can create a tremendous amount of heat from little pieces of wood.

-The materials you need to build this rocket mass heater are copper coil, PVC pipes to make mould, clay and sand mixture, a frame for support, storage tank or drum, oil, wood as fuel.
+The materials you need to build this rocket mass heater are copper coil, PVC pipes to make a mold, clay and sand mixture, a frame for support, a storage tank or drum, oil, and wood as fuel.

-The next step is make hole for the air intake at the base of the stove.
-Also another hole is made for fuel intake at an angle to the base.
-We use PVC pipes as mould to make these holes.
+The next step is to make a hole for the air intake at the base of the stove.
+Also, another hole is made for fuel intake at an angle to the base.
+We use PVC pipes as moulds to make these holes.

 Fully pack the area around the copper coil and sides of the PVC pipe with the clay mixture such that the copper coils are completely covered.
-Pack the clay till you reach five to six inches above at the end of the pipe.
+Pack the clay till you reach five to six inches above the end of the pipe.
 This is done so that the top can be used for cooking or boiling.

 Once the clay and sand mixture is completely dried and set, we slowly take the PVC pipes out.
 Dig out the back end of both the holes so that all of them are connected to form a elbow-shaped hole.

 STEP 7 : CONNECTING THE PIPE TO THE BARREL